January 2017 ended up as yet another quiet month for Star Trek fanfiction writing.

 In order to see if it would be a good place for some more of my less-popular works, I decided to add my two related slash stories, Detached Curiosity & Idle Speculation and The Way to a Man’s Heart to The G and T Show’s Forums.

-In order to see if it made any difference, I added three wholly original stories to Wattpad, There is a Road, The Dish and Revved Up.
+Also, in order to see if it made any difference, I added three wholly original stories to Wattpad, There is a Road, The Dish and Revved Up.
 As expected, the first one in particular did better than my Star Trek fan fiction stories.
 That site is, it seems, better-geared to completely original fiction, mainly because their fanfiction section is so overwhelmingly dominated by One Direction fan fictions and the tweens and teens that write it.

 For individual read counts, the following stories have 20,000 or more on one URL –